 If you already have configured the Base Station before with other settings, please perform a factory reset on it.
 This will make sure that after the provisioning procedure the new configuration will be correct and there will be no leftovers from previous settings.

 Now you need to approve the Base Station registration and assign an extension.
 It’s really easy to do.
 Simply follow the 7 steps below:

-- The phone you just plugged in will appear at the top of the list in bold.
+- The Base station you just plugged in will appear at the top of the list in bold.

 - Now right click on the Yealink DECT phone and select from 2 available options:

-- Click ‘OK’ once you are done.
+- After your configure your settings click ‘OK’.
 3CX Phone System will send a provisioning link to the phone.
-The phone will reboot and apply the configuration and will be ready for use after that.
+The phone will reboot, apply the configuration and will be ready for use after that.

 Congratulations!
 You have configured a new Yealink DECT Base Station using the 3CX Plug and Play feature.